Claire Van Fossen, Student

 During a college fair at his workplace, he learned about the master’s degree in public service with a nonprofit sector specialization at Marquette, and he decided it was time to go back to school and gain the knowledge and skills needed for a career transition.
 This decision helped open the door to a professional position with the nonprofit organization Layton Boulevard West Neighbors.
 “I am working in the Turnkey Renovation Program, which addresses the most recent problem of foreclosed homes and provides affordable housing to moderate-income families,” he says.

-Tim is financing his education primarily through loans, work and scholarships.
-“This past school year I was pleased to accept a scholarship from Southeast Wisconsin Educational Consortium (SEWEC).
+Tim financed his education primarily through loans, work and scholarships.
+“During my last school year, I was pleased to accept a scholarship from Southeast Wisconsin Educational Consortium (SEWEC).
 I believe SEWEC’s efforts to provide more access to higher education is essential for community development and personal growth,” remarks Tim.

 “My graduate education has introduced me to a wide array of opportunities from the aspects of both research and personal connections.
 I believe a master’s degree is an important step in identifying the career path that suits me the best.
 A degree from Marquette will allow me to be successful in many areas of my life.”